AdobeDocs/experience-manager-screens.en/help/user-guide/project-management-and-deployment.md

 ---
 # Part 4: Project Management and Deployment {#part-project-management-and-deployment}

-This page highlights part 4 of a 5-part series designed to cover project management and deployment preparation and define key factors the Audio/Video Integrator is accountable for related to project management and deployment preparation.
+This page highlights part 4 of a 5-part series designed to cover project management and deployment preparation and define key factors the Audio-Video Integrator is accountable for related to project management and deployment preparation.

 ## Overview {#overview}

 This page covers project pre-production, project initiation, and project progression.

-It is important for all stakeholders to understand what the Audio/Video integrator is accountable for, ensuring documented plans are developed against the points discussed this episode
+It is important for all stakeholders to understand what the Audio-Video integrator is accountable for, ensuring documented plans are developed against the points discussed this episode

 >[!NOTE]
 >
->Identifying an Audio/Video Integrator with expertise in project management of Digital Signage deployments at scale is important to long-term success.
-It is suggested that Project plans between the Audio/Video Integrator and AEM Implementor are compared.
+>Identifying an Audio-Video Integrator with expertise in project management of Digital Signage deployments at scale is important to long-term success.
+It is suggested that Project plans between the Audio-Video Integrator and AEM Implementor are compared.
 Doing so ensures alignment as the plans are developed and finalized.
 >
 >Partners who take a holistic approach in managing project "pre-production," initiation, and progression phases help to ensure your end-clients are positioned to realize the most value from their investment